• Home

 Schwarzman landed his first Wall Street job with zero finance education, before founding Blackstone

-Schwarzman started his path to billionaire CEO at U.S. investment bank Donaldson, Lufkin & Jenrette.
-He had just graduated from Yale, with no expertise in finance—but the short stint was his first foray into his now lucrative career path.
+Schwarzman started his path to the CEO role at U.S. investment bank Donaldson, Lufkin & Jenrette.
+He had just graduated from Yale, with no expertise in finance—but the short stint was his first foray into a now lucrative career.

 “I somehow managed to convince the guy who was the founding partner to hire me,” the CEO told Blackstone’s summer analysts last year.
 “I didn’t really know there was stock, bonds.
 I never had an economics course.
 I never, of course, had an accounting course.”

-For a period of time, Schwarzman left finance for a job in the Army Reserves, before pursuing his MBA at Harvard University.
+For a period of time, Schwarzman left finance for a job in the Army Reserve, before pursuing his MBA at Harvard University.

-Lehman Brothers became his next employer right out of business school, where he worked his way up for over a decade to the chair of the mergers and acquisitions committee.
+Lehman Brothers became his next employer right out of business school; there, he worked his way up over a decade to chair the mergers and acquisitions committee.

-Then, the entrepreneur decided to do his own thing; Schwarzman founded Blackstone alongside his former Lehman Brothers colleague Pete Peterson in 1985 for less than $500,000.
+Schwarzman then decided to do his own thing; he founded Blackstone alongside former Lehman Brothers colleague Pete Peterson in 1985 for less than $500,000.

-Fast forward four decades into the founding of Blackstone, the 79-year-old CEO and chairman is still at the helm of the financial giant.
+Fast-forward four decades later, and the 79-year-old CEO and chairman is still at the helm of the financial giant.
 But looking back on his career, Schwarzman advised young professionals against a work habit that completely wrecked his nervous system.

-In cofounding and scaling the world’s largest alternative asset management business, Schwarzman said he was “taking on the world” and attempting an idea that’s never been done before.
+In cofounding and scaling the world’s largest alternative asset management business, Schwarzman said he was “taking on the world” and attempting a feat that’s never been achieved.

 While the pursuit can be incredibly exciting, the CEO warned that he was operating in a constant state of anxiety about his failures being blasted “on Netflix or something.”